 The practice of Skilful Means is the greatest act of kindness to oneself and others as we come to see and understand the true nature of suffering.

 The format of the training consists of residential workshops.
-These are intended to be a support to one's life-process and change.
 They are tailored to give participants continuity and regularity of input, as well as personal guidance from Ad.

 Wisdom and Loving-Kindness

 with ad brugman